Might is right Dollar is king The winner takes it all

 Electricity is mostly unstable in the provincial capitals, towns and other places.
 There are usually daily several short interruptions.
 Mostly they are for a few seconds only.
 In remoter places they can last some hours.
 Phnom Penh therefore is said being equipped with a stable electricity.

 The cable connections for electricity look not seldom adventurous.
 Many of them are made by the neighbours themselves.
 Interruptions can appear when local people manipulate the system.
-I personally observed the most interruptions when there are parties in the neighbourhood (the notorious marriages, funerals, births, new house inaugurations et cetera, et cetera, et cetera).
+I personally observed the most interruptions when there are parties in the neighbourhood (the notorious, never-ending marriages, funerals, births, new house inaugurations et cetera, et cetera, et cetera).
 I suppose the party organizers implement cable connections for their entertainment electronics and there might go what wrong, here and there.
-Also the professional electricians tend to make installments the easiest way, not being worried too much about functionality.
+Also the professional electricians tend to make installments the easiest way, not being worried too much about sustainability or merely functionality.

 Car batteries, reloaded with the engine in the background right.
 For Cambodians in rural areas without electricity they are a possibility to have at least enough electricity to feed a light bulb, a fan and load their mobile devices.
 Seen in the countryside north of Kirirom Mountain.
 Image by Asienreisender, 6/2015